mt-caret/red_black_tree/README.md

 - [ ] "A Pedagogically Sound yet Efficient Deletion algorithm for Red-Black Trees: The Parity-Seeking Delete Algorithm"
 - [ ] "Functional Algorithms, Verified!"
 - [ ] "Experience Report: Type-Driven Development of Certified Tree Algorithms in Coq"
+- [ ] "Red-Black Trees with Types"

+notes

-- [ ] presumably red-black trees require less rebalancing, which seems to cut against in the purely functional setting; can we replicate pathological cases which require rebalancing over and over again? look to "Construct Red-Black Trees" to understand issue better
+- presumably red-black trees require less rebalancing, which seems to cut against in the purely functional setting; can we replicate pathological cases which require rebalancing over and over again?  look to "Construct Red-Black Trees" to understand issue better

 benchmarks